 There are steps people can take, if they're safe enough to do so, to stop this from happening (see some tips below).
 However, you should respect someone's view if they say they're not safe enough to take these steps.
 They may instead consider seeking support from a specialist domestic and family violence service.

 If a person does not have a safe and private bank account, they may consider setting one up.
-Read First Steps to Economic Safety for guidance from the Centre for Women’s Economic Safety.
+Read Steps to Financial Safety for guidance from the Centre for Women’s Economic Safety.

 There are numerous ways people can have their economic safety compromised by digital banking, shopping and transacting, including abuse from someone they know, and scams from strangers.